 - Creator's Oddball: His film "A Simple Noodle Story" is a remake of the Coen Brothers comedy Blood Simple, which Zhang says is one of his favourites.
 It's rare for him to do a remake or a comedy.

 - The Muse: Gong Li, in his earlier period.

-- Wuxia: His last three films have all more or less been wuxia, in contrast to his slower-paced, more contemplativenote earlier ouvre.
+- Wuxia: Some of his recent films have all more or less been wuxia, in contrast to his slower-paced, more contemplativenote earlier works.